-Outdoor patios, open roofed tour busses, bike rentals, lake swimming, and Toronto's best outdoor attractions, like Canada's Wonderland, can all be enjoyed as June's warm weather fully takes hold.
+Residents and visitors alike take advantage of the outdoor patios, open-roofed tour buses, bike rentals, lake swimming, and Toronto's best outdoor attractions, such as Canada's Wonderland, as June's warm weather fully takes hold.

 What to Pack